-Today I have got a special treat for you!
 Being purposeful comes in many different ways living a minimalist lifestyle.
 One of these ways is with your skincare routine.
 Having a minimalist skincare routine is something I wish I would have started years ago, but better late than never, right?

 Sarah Jean at Pretty Simple Ideas is one of my favorite bloggers who creates the most unique skincare recipes, and inspires me to go more towards basic skincare products/recipes that work!
-I asked her if she could share with us her tips for curating a successful minimalist skincare routine.
+I asked her to share with us her tips for curating a successful minimalist skincare routine.

 I hope you all enjoy, and please be sure to send Sarah Jean some love by visiting her blog!